View on GitHub

 On Fedora and its derivatives (Redhat, Scientific Linux etc.)

-On MacOS X, you need to have the XCode tools installed to build from source.
+On MacOS X, you need to have the XCode tools installed.
 If you haven’t, you can install them with:

 $ xcode-select --install